 Howdy ho buckaroo.
-I see y’all eyein’ that Red Dead Redemption 2, hankering to see the game mosey its way on to the PC.
-Well, pull in your horns, duster.
-We gotta wait a little while longer yet.
+I see y’all eyein’ that Red Dead Redemption 2, hankering to see the game mosey its way onto your PC.
+Well, pull in your horns, duster – you just needs to buy it!
 But dang son, if you ain’t got the coin just yet, don’t be gettin’ your dander up.
-This here PC ain’t lackin’ for hard-livin’, hard-ridin’ videogames that evoke the spirit of the frontier.
+This here PC platform ain’t lackin’ for hard-livin’, hard-ridin’ videogames that evoke the spirit of the frontier.

 Now that Rockstar’s latest Red Dead hoopla is finally out on PC (you can read our Red Dead Redemption 2 review, here, if it please you), we no longer need to look on green-eyed as our console counterparts bask in the glow of quaint prairies, snow-dusted mountaintops, and endless plains.
-The Red Dead Redemption 2 PC release date is nearly upon us!

 If you want to get au fait with the frontier, then these here games are gonna see you right.
-So holster that big iron, pack a bottle of moonshine, saddle up that mustang, and ride out into the sunset with these handy-dandy alternatives to Rockstar’s premier western.
+So holster that big iron, pack a bottle of moonshine or three, saddle up that mustang, and ride out into the sunset with these handy-dandy alternatives to Rockstar’s premier western.

 So then, partner – let’s begin proceedings with a criminally underrated series.

 The Call of Juarez series never really took the world by storm.
 Call of Juarez and Bound in Blood were competent-but-bland shooters, and Call of Juarez: The Cartel was a certified locomotive wreck.
 When Gunslinger came along – right after The Cartel – few were expecting much.
 How wrong they were.
 Witty, fast-paced, and stuffed with satisfying arcade shooting, Gunslinger stands out as one of the best Western shooters in history.